MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-deeplink.md

 # Use Deeplinks with Field Service Mobile

-**Scenario:** In this article let's create a deeplink that when triggered by technicians on FIeld Service Mobile will open a PowerApp.
-More specifically, we will create a command on the work order form that opens a specific form in the PowerApp and passes along the work order number value.
+**Scenario:** In this article let's create a deeplink that when triggered by technicians on Field Service Mobile will open a PowerApp.
+To accomplish this, we will configure a command on the work order form that uses a deeplink to open a specific form in a PowerApp and populates the PowerApp form with the Work Order Number field value.

 up deeplinking to open a PowerApps form from the Field Service Mobile work order.

  form in Field Service Mobile to a PowerApps form and passing the Work Order NUmber value

 ## Prerequisites
+- Field Service Mobile and the Mobile Configuration Tool (Woodford) set up for technicians to log in and view work orders.
+- A published PowerApp that has a form to deeplink to and a field to accept the work order number paramter from Field Service Mobile.

 > [!Note]
 >